August 19, 2020

 If you’ve been looking for a better use for your garage, an office might be the solution!
 Garages are often spacious, already have electricity and have easy access to the home.
 Though garage conversions can substantial projects, they can be well worth the investment if your home is in need of additional usable space.
 With little extreme weather to worry car owners and plentiful street parking in much of the city, Seattle is a good place for garage conversions.

-Built-in vs Freestanding Workspaces
+Built-in vs Freestanding Desks

 Most custom built-in home offices have these features: